 Unlike traditional academic courses, the offerings in KCC’s Industrial Electricity and Electronics Program consist of short modules that are components of larger units.
 Modules are often less than 1 credit apiece and can be completed at a student’s own pace in a matter of hours or days.
 Units range from one to 30 modules, depending on the area of instruction.

-Industrial Electricity and Electronics modules carry the course designator INEL as detailed in the most recent Electricity and Electronics cost sheet.
+Industrial Electricity and Electronics modules carry the course designator INEL as detailed in the most recent Industrial Electricity/Electronics summer 2018 cost sheet.
 Units in this program include: